AdaCore/spark2014/docs/ug/alfa.rst

 contract of the subprogram only, also address subprograms that are partially in Alfa.

-.. comment: don't we need something about "alfa friendlyness" here?
+..comment: don't we need something about "alfa friendlyness" here?

 Automatic Detection of Subprograms in Alfa
 ------------------------------------------